The End of Creative Guesswork

 Creative Intelligence: breaking creative down into its parts

-Creative Intelligence pulls in creatives from Meta (with all platforms to follow in late Q2), uses AI to identify and categorize every element across each asset, and aligns those creative signals with your actual performance metrics to show what is and isn’t working from a creative perspective.
+Creative Intelligence pulls in creatives from Meta (with all platforms to follow in late Q2), uses AI to identify and categorize every element across each asset, and aligns those signals with your actual performance metrics.
+The goal isn’t just to tell you what performed.
+It’s to tell you which specific creative components drove that performance, and what to do about it.

 The analysis operates across four dimensions: style and format, people and product, content and messaging, and CTA and offers.
-On top of that, for video, every individual hook is broken down by timestamp, capturing the visual detail on screen, the text, the audio, the emotional trigger, and whether the product is visible at that exact moment.
-All of that information feeds back into dashboarding you’d recognize, organized through AI tags and surfaced as specific recommendations tied to performance.
+For video, every individual hook is broken down by timestamp, capturing the visual detail on screen, the text, the audio, the emotional trigger, and whether the product is visible at that exact moment.
+All of that feeds back into dashboarding you’d recognize, organized through AI tags and surfaced as specific, statistically validated recommendations.

 The result is a single environment where creative decisions and performance outcomes exist in the same place.

-What you can now know that you couldn’t before
+What the AI surfaces that you couldn’t see before

-The first few seconds of a video ad are where most performance is won or lost.
-Creative Intelligence breaks down every video by timestamp, identifying the type of hook used, the visual detail on screen, the emotional trigger, whether the product is visible yet, and what marketing element is at play, all mapped to the exact second it occurs.
+The first few seconds of a video ad are where most performance is won or lost, and Creative Intelligence breaks down every video by timestamp to show you exactly what’s happening at each moment.
+The type of hook, the visual detail on screen, the emotional trigger, whether the product is visible yet, all mapped to the exact second it occurs.

 Portfolio-level pattern recognition